open-telemetry/community/guides/contributor/membership.md

 Approver status can be scoped to a part of the codebase.
 For example, critical core components may have higher bar for becoming an approver.

+Approvers belong to a specific [SIG](processes.md/#special-interest-groups-sigs).
+There can be multiple approver groups in a single SIG.
+For example, there can be different approver groups for different repositories owned by a SIG, or different approver groups for different areas of expertise (e.g. different languages in the documentation).

 ### Requirements